jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

                  1   2   3   4   5   6
                         color

         note: the question mark is the "unknown fruit"

 ## Math is delicious

 Before we can start with the KNN algorithm, we need to do a little math review.
 Remember good old pythagorus? a² + b² = c² right?
-If you're comfortable with this, skip to the next section.
+If you're comfortable with this, just skip to the next section.

 If you don't remember: this is the formula for calculating the hypotenous (see: the diagonal side) of a right triangle.